 In the Additional CSS section in the Frequency WordPress theme documentation, you can enter your custom CSS classes, so you don’t need to mess with original styles, or create a child theme.
-Of course, you should create a child theme if you plan to modify other files as well.
+Of course, you should create a child theme if you plan to modify other files.

 The Theme Settings panel is used to fine-tune the theme and to set theme-specific options.
 Available options are:

 - Portfolio Archive Settings

 - Font Settings

 A setting that is used to set how the blog posts will appear.
 The Wide setting will display featured images larger, and more prominent.

 A setting that is used to set how portfolio items will appear.
 The Wide setting will display featured images larger, and more prominent.

 The Show option will display the word “Menu” near the hamburger menu.

 In the Footer Settings, you can enter your copyright text or credits.
 You can use HTML elements to style your text.

 The Colors panel in the Frequency WordPress theme documentation allows you to set the color of the text, site background, navigation, and widget area.